 Introduction to Control Objects

-Mathematica includes many controls and structures related to controls as part of its core language.
-These control objects are supported in a completely seamless way throughout the Mathematica language, and can be used anywhere an expression can be used.
+The Wolfram Language includes many controls and structures related to controls as part of its core language.
+These control objects are supported in a completely seamless way throughout the Wolfram Language, and can be used anywhere an expression can be used.

 These control objects also have a rich option environment, through which their behavior and display can be varied to suit your particular needs.
 In many cases, the display can be completely taken over by the user, allowing interfaces to be built to arbitrary graphic design specifications.

-The function Manipulate is one such interface, which provides a simple and powerful environment for exploring Mathematica expressions.
-In fact, Manipulate was actually written entirely in the Mathematica programming language, using control objects and other layout constructs.
+The function Manipulate is one such interface, which provides a simple and powerful environment for exploring Wolfram Language expressions.
+In fact, Manipulate was actually written entirely in the Wolfram Language, using control objects and other layout constructs.
 For many applications, it is perfectly sufficient to just use Manipulate rather than concerning yourself with the low-level control objects or with this tutorial.
 But if you have an application in mind that is not satisfied by an existing framework, there is no substitute for using the control objects directly.

 Note that this tutorial will not discuss matters already covered in "Introduction to Dynamic", so it is suggested that you familiarize yourself with that tutorial first before proceeding with this one.

 Arguably the simplest control, the button control links a mouse click to a single action.
 The first argument to Button is the label that will be displayed on the button's face, and can be any Wolfram Language expression, including graphics or typeset objects.
 The second argument is the function that will evaluate when you click the button.
 The evaluation takes place in the kernel, and the output of this evaluation is typically not seen unless it produces some side effect.

 Here is a simple button that increments a variable, along with a dynamic display of the value of that variable, so you can see the effect of clicking the button.